patrykandpatrick/vico/README.md

 # Vico Chart

-The library displaying charts made for Jetpack Compose and views.
-There are two main modules:
+Vico is a chart library for Jetpack Compose and the view system.
+It comprises two main modules:

-- `vico-compose` for Jetpack Compose.
+-   `vico.compose` for Jetpack Compose
-- `vico-view` for Views.
+-   `vico.view` for views

-Vico has very little number of dependecies, and these two modules dont’t depend on each other.
+Vico has a very low number of dependecies, and these two modules don’t depend on each other.
 [How?](#how-is-that)

 ## A message from the founder

-Vico is a little bit unusual library for displaying charts.
-It was built for Jetpack Compose and good-old views.
-Yes, I know that Jetpack Compose is interoperable with views and it’s not about that.
+Vico is quite a unique library for displaying charts, built for Jetpack Compose and good old views.
+Yes, I know that Jetpack Compose is interoperable with views, but that isn’t how Vico works.

-The shared, and main logic resides in the `vico.core` module and depends on Android SDK.
-It doesn’t know anything about views, nor Jetpack Compose.
-The same way, the `vico-view` (for views) doesn’t know anything about Jetpack Compose, and the `vico-compose` (for Jetpack Compose) doesn’t know anything about views.
+The shared, main logic resides in the `vico.core` module and depends on the Android SDK.
+It doesn’t know anything about views or Jetpack Compose.
+Likewise, `vico.view` (for views) doesn’t know anything about Jetpack Compose, and `vico.compose` (for Jetpack Compose) doesn’t know anything about views.

 ### How is that?

-I was a little curious about Jetpack Compose’ internals and how it can be interoperable with Views.
+I was a little curious about Jetpack Compose’s internals and how come it is interoperable with views.

-*Can you, fairly easily, share the code used to draw on the `Canvas` between these two UI paradigms?* — I asked myself.
+“Can you, fairly easily, share the code used to draw on the `Canvas` between these two UI paradigms?”
+I asked myself.

-The answer is yes.
-The `vico.core` uses the `android.graphics.Canvas` (also used by Views) to draw charts, and the `androidx.compose.ui.graphics.drawscope.DrawScope` (used by Jetpack Compose) exposes the `android.graphics.Canvas` via the `DrawScope#canvas#nativeCanvas`.
-It's similar for other APIs like `Path`.
+The answer is yes. `vico.core` uses `android.graphics.Canvas` (also used by views) to draw charts, and `androidx.compose.ui.graphics.drawscope.DrawScope` (used by Jetpack Compose) exposes `android.graphics.Canvas` via `DrawScope#canvas#nativeCanvas`.
+It’s similar for other APIs, like `Path`.

 ## Getting started